Spiritual Care

 Spiritual care providers are an important part of the health-care team at Sinai Health.
 We offer personalized support based on the beliefs and values of patients and caregivers.

-Our spiritual care providers are specialized therapists who are trained in human spirituality and psychotherapy.
+Our spiritual care providers are specialized therapists trained in human spirituality and psychotherapy.
 We respect every patient’s individual beliefs and values and the universal experience of spirituality.
 You do not need to be religious to meet with a spiritual care provider.

 We can support you and your caregivers with spiritual or emotional distress, ethical concerns, grief support, religious accommodations and more.